deepaklodh2004/Data_Analysis_with_SQL/README.md

 This analysis provides a comprehensive view of the business through the following areas:

-Sales and Revenue Performance:
+a)Sales and Revenue Performance:

 1)Total Revenue: Calculated the total revenue to understand overall business health.

 2)Monthly Trends: Analyzed total sales per month to identify seasonal patterns and performance over time.

-Customer Insights
+b)Customer Insights

 1)Top Customers: Identified the top 10 customers by total spend to inform customer retention and loyalty programs.